google/module-server/README.md

 Closure compiler supports both compilation of CoomonJS and AMD modules.
 It should thus be possible to use this system as a production frontend for projects that use other systems such as require.js or browserify today.

-## SourceMaps
+## Source Maps

-By default all JS responses support [sourcemaps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) for optimal debugging with Chrome Dev Tools (Don't forget to activate sourcemap support in the Dev Tools settings).
+By default all JS responses support [source maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) for optimal debugging with Chrome Dev Tools (Don't forget to activate source map support in the Dev Tools settings).
 We recommend to deactivate this for production use, if you only want to provide clients access to obfuscated JS

 ## Setup